 How Much Does Bankruptcy Cost?

 How much does it cost to file bankruptcy?
 Sadly, there is no easy answer.
-Though the expense of filing a petition to the court is fixed, what you’ll pay an attorney and how you’ll make the payments can vary widely, depending on who you hire, where you live and the complexity of your case.
+The expense of filing a petition to the court is fixed for each type of bankruptcy.
+But what you’ll pay an attorney and how you’ll make the payments can vary widely, depending on who you hire, where you live and the complexity of your case.

 Bankruptcy Filing Fees